vrchatapi/vrchatapi.github.io/content/tutorials/contribute-api.markdown

 ![](/assets/img/tutorials/contribute-api/avatars_spec.png)

-All of the contact info, license and globla properties is empty.
+All of the contact info, license and global properties is empty.
 This is because "avatars" section is only a small part of the overall API.
 In an effort to make it more manageable, it has been split up into several smaller parts, and is afterwards combined with a bundler tool.

 The research by waterflame concluded that the `/selectFallback` endpoint has the same inputs and outputs as the existing `/select` endpoint.
 We will therefore proceed with clicking the `</> Code` button top-right to switch into text mode, and then select the `/avatars/{avatarsId}/select` endpoint in the lower left corner.
 This will show most of the endpoint in blue: